samylesousa/baseball/README.md

 ###### Database reference: [origin link](https://www.openintro.org/data/index.php?data=mlbbat10)

-### Objective: Analyze the data in the dataset and see if I can identify the best players and the best team of the season.
+### Project: Analyze the data in the dataset and see if I can identify the best players and the best team of the season.